Terroir and gastronomyLagrande tablée

 label

-The Hautes-Alpes terroir is distinguished by products recognized far beyond its borders: IGP Vins des Hautes-Alpes, Pommes des Alpes de Haute Durance, Agneau de Sisteron and soon Bleu du Queyras and Tomme du Champsaur.
-These labels are a guarantee of know-how and, above all, a strong identity.
-The ” Hautes-Alpes Naturellement ” label brings together this mosaic of flavors under a single banner of quality and origin.
+The Hautes-Alpes region is known for products recognized far beyond its borders: IGP Vins des Hautes-Alpes, Pommes des Alpes de Haute Durance, Agneau de Sisteron, and soon Bleu du Queyras and Tomme du Champsaur.
+These designations guarantee expertise, but above all, a strong identity.
+The “Hautes-Alpes Naturellement ” label brings this mosaic of flavors together under a single banner: that of quality and origin.

 P. Domeyne – AD05